 Soak up some art

-Aside from beer halls, one of the things Munich does best is art galleries.
+Aside from German beer and beer halls, one of the things Munich does best is art galleries.
 It’s not called “the city of art and beer” for nothing!
 In the Kunstareal district in the centre of Munich, there are no fewer than six art galleries, covering everything from classical sculpture to 1960s design.

 Taste some delicacies at the Viktualienmarkt